jsdelivrbot/BetterDocs-React/src/plugins/upload_a_plugin.md

 software: [BandagedBD,EnhancedDiscord,DiscordInjections,BeautifulDiscord,BetterDiscord]
 ---
 # Submit your work
-Want to submit your theme to our [Showcase](https://betterdocs.us/plugins/)?
+Want to submit your plugin to our [Showcase](https://betterdocs.us/plugins/)?
 Follow these instructions slow & carefully.

 ## Steps
 I promise it doesn't take long :)